Meet Our Staff

 Kelli Pennington launched her career hoping to change the cultural trends of waste and excess.
 She joined Climate One as director of audience engagement and is excited to be reaching out to the ever-growing climate community and elevating the conversation about climate change.
 She credits her climate conscience to her years working for Patagonia, Inc., where she worked as a social media editor and supported its “Vote the Environment” campaign touring the West Coast with Wilco.
 She then joined Conservacion Patagonica to support large-scale conservation projects in Chile and Argentina, as well as numerous book projects related to key environmental issues such as energy and overpopulation.

 Kelli earned an MA in international relations and an MBA in finance from Seton Hall University, during which she ran the school’s academic journal and worked for the Council on Foreign Relations.
 She holds a bachelor’s degree in Spanish and Middle Eastern history from the University of Illinois Urbana-Champaign.

 Tyler Reed, Director of Events and Operations

 Kimberly Maas began her tenure at The Commonwealth Club in 2013 and serves as the Club’s vice president for development.
-During her five years, she helped to manage the Club’s successful capital campaign, which raised funds to construct our permanent headquarters at 110 The Embarcadero.
-Under her leadership, annual support via Leadership Circle membership has reached record levels and the Club’s portfolio of corporate and foundation underwriters has grown to include local and national funders across many sectors.
+During her 8-year tenure, she helped to manage the Club’s successful capital campaign, which raised funds to construct our permanent headquarters at 110 The Embarcadero and sourced the funding to establish the Club’s first K–12 education initiative.
+Under her leadership, annual support via Leadership Circle membership has reached record levels and the Club’s portfolio of corporate and foundation underwriters has grown to include local and national funders.

 Since joining The Commonwealth Club staff in 2006, Vice President of Media & Editorial John Zipperer has directed the Club's print, digital, audio, video and public relations departments.